emtee40/adebar-wiki/DeviceInfo-explained.md

 was selected manually or automatically, details on connectivity.
 Again, entries should hopefully be understood without much explanation.

+If your device is „SIM-less“ (e.g. a WiFi only tablet), you won't be interested in this section.
+It can be turned off using the `MK_RADIO=0` option in the config.

 **Provider Info** tells you what network provider the SIM was obtained from – including information on its country.
 The *provider code* is a combination of its [MCC](https://en.wikipedia.org/wiki/Mobile_country_code "Wikipedia: Mobile country